 - f.
 Once the actual I value is entered via the "LAS:MDI" command, the LDC-3900 will beep and the new calibration value will be stored into non-volatile memory.
-It will then set the output to approximately one-fourth of the original current and expect the second calibration value.
+It will then set the current to approximately one-fourth of the original current and expect the second calibration value to be entered.
 The LDC-3900 will be ready to receive the second I{PD} value when, after a "LAS:CAL:MDI?" query is sent, the response from the LDC-3900 is "1". - g.
-Input the second actual (measured) $I{\mbox{\scriptsize PD}}$ (as an <nrf value>) as in Step d. - h.
+Input the second actual (measured) I{PD} current (as an <nrf value>) as in Step e. - h.
 Once the second actual monitor diode current value is entered via the "LAS:MDI" command, the LDC-3900 will beep and the new calibration constants will be calculated and stored into non-volatile memory in the CSM-3900.
 The "OPC?" query may be used (after the "LAS:MDI" value is sent) to determine when the calibration is completed.